-You may submit the secondary application from July 1 through November 1.
-The earliest date of notification of acceptance to the MD/PhD program is generally January of the year of matriculation.
+You may submit the secondary application from early July through November 1.
+The earliest date of notification of acceptance to the MD-PhD program is generally January of the year of matriculation.
 If you are admitted to the Icahn School of Medicine at Mount Sinai, you must acknowledge receipt of the offer within two weeks after receipt of notification.

 All letters of recommendation should be submitted to AMCAS via their letter reception services.
-There is no need to send duplicate copies to our admissions office.
+There is no need to send duplicate copies to our Office of Admissions.